 In your next weekly team meeting, take a moment to look around.
 What are you seeing?
 Are your team members engaged—are they looking at each other, leaning forward, nodding, and exchanging ideas?
 Or, are they staring at their computer/phone or leaning back with arms crossed and eyes glazed?
 If you are on a virtual meeting platform, have everyone turn on their webcam so you can observe the non-verbals.
 However, you might not even need to do this to know that people aren’t really “there.”
-It is usually pretty obvious when everyone has muted their line and proceeded to work on something else, daydream, or run errands during your meeting.
+It is usually pretty obvious when everyone has muted their line and proceeded to work on something else, daydream, or run errands during your staff meeting.

 If you have a lack of engagement in your team meeting, you have a problem.
 You aren’t maximizing your team’s time or energy—and if you aren’t getting value out of the weekly ritual, you need to make a change.
+Hybrid work dragging you down?
+Try our best Zoom icebreakers to put some life into meetings.

 - Start with Good News.
 Think of this as a non-cheesy icebreaker.
 The facilitator should go around the room (or the virtual conference line) and ask each person to share some good news, either business or personal.
 There are many reasons this is important for a successful meeting—it gets everyone talking, it sets a positive tone which helps get all the brains in the room ready for problem-solving later, it allows the team to connect.
 At the very least, your team can look forward to sharing and celebrating good news.